How To Get Rid Of Redness On Face + Causes, From Derms

 Facial redness prevention tips

-Once the redness subsides, long-term management is all about prevention.
+Once the redness and blotchiness subsides, long-term management is all about prevention.
 The key is to avoid ingredients and habits that trigger your flare-ups and support your skin barrier.
 Here’s a few ways to do so:

 Wear sunscreen daily